LLM-Advisor: An LLM Advisor for Cost-efficient Path Planning across Multiple Terrains: Experimental Results

-To evaluate the computational efficiency of different path planning methods, we report frames per second (FPS) for each approach in Table~\ref{tab:Comparison_arxiv}.
-FPS quantifies the number of paths processed per second, where a higher value indicates greater efficiency.
-All methods are executed entirely on the CPU.
-Among them, LLM-Advisor + A* selectively makes suggestions only when an improvement is needed, minimizing unnecessary LLM computations and achieving a higher FPS compared to other LLM-based methods.
+To evaluate computational efficiency, we report frames per second (FPS) for each method in Table~\ref{tab:Comparison_arxiv}.
+All methods run entirely on the CPU. \textbf{LLM-Advisor + A*} achieves a higher FPS than other LLM-based approaches.

+In addition to runtime efficiency, we also report \textbf{token efficiency} for LLM-Advisor.
+Token usage is measured via the OpenAI API statistics (prompt and completion tokens).
+In our implementation, each inference call corresponds to one start--goal decision and consumes approximately \textbf{3.2k tokens}, with a negligible completion length when the A* path is already cost-effective.

-\textbf{Visualizations.} Fig.~\ref{fig:Astar-gpt} presents some path planning results.
-As shown in the figure, our LLM-Advisor successfully suggests more cost-efficient paths.
-Fig.~\ref{fig:Results_real} provides visualization results for the RUGD\_v2 dataset.
+\textbf{Visualizations.} As shown in Figs.~\ref{fig:Astar-gpt} and~\ref{fig:Results_real}, our LLM-Advisor successfully suggests more cost-efficient paths.
+Figs.~\ref{fig:Results_challenging} and~\ref{fig:hard} present experimental results in more challenging environments.
+Our model demonstrates robustness to visual degradations such as blurry images and overexposure (Fig.~\ref{fig:Results_challenging}), and is able to plan significantly more cost-effective paths in harder scenarios (Fig.~\ref{fig:hard}).

-\textbf{Ablation Studies.} Table~\ref{tab:DetailedBrief} shows some ablation study results.
-We evaluate LLM-Advisor with both brief and detailed path descriptions to demonstrate the effectiveness of the proposed prompt.
-One example of brief path description is given in Fig.~\ref{Brief}.
-As shown, the level of detail in path descriptions significantly impacts final performance.
+\textbf{Ablation Studies.} We experimentally verified the difference between detailed and brief path representations (Fig.~\ref{Brief}).
+As shown in Table~\ref{tab:DetailedBrief}, the granularity in path descriptions significantly impacts final performance.
 By using detailed path descriptions, the LLM-Advisor can more accurately evaluate the A*-planned path and make a higher-quality suggestion.
-We also found that it has only a limited influence on the number of suggestions.
+We also found that the level of detail has only a limited influence on the number of suggestions.
 This indicates that the ability of LLM-Advisor to suggest improvements to planned paths is not affected much by the path descriptions.
-Moreover, using the proposed hallucination-mitigation strategies, the LLM-Advisor achieves higher RP.
-Fig.~\ref{fig:Results_hallucination} shows the visualization results.
+Moreover, using the proposed hallucination-mitigation strategies, the LLM-Advisor achieves higher RP and lower HR.
+Fig.~\ref{fig:Results_hallucination} shows the corresponding visualization results after applying the hallucination-mitigation strategies.